-IMPORTANT: The hydrostatic transaxles lock to prevent the mower from rolling freely with the engine stopped.
+IMPORTANT: The hydrostatic transmissions lock to prevent the mower from rolling freely with the engine stopped.
 However, if the mower is parked on a slope, it is necessary to ENGAGE the parking BRAKE to prevent the mower from creeping.
-This is due to a small amount of slippage in the transaxles, especially when transaxle fluid is warm.
+This is due to a small amount of slippage in the hydrostatic transmissions, especially when transmission fluid is warm.
+Also, engaging the parking brake is recommended when stopping or parking the machine in a confined space with little tolerance for movement.

-If the transmission drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
-To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEUTRAL-PARK position.
+If the transaxle drive belt breaks during operation, and if the machine is on a slope, the machine will freewheel down the slope.
+To maintain control, immediately (1) Release the steering levers and simultaneously (2) Move the FSC to the NEU-TRAL-PARK position.
 When the machine is stopped or moving slowly, engage the parking brake.

-This is exactly the same procedure used to normally stop and park the machine.
+NOTE: The emergency stop procedure is exactly the same procedure used to normally stop and park the machine.